stefanspringer1/SwiftXMLDemo/README.md

 Build with `swift build -c release`.

+Run (in `.build/release`): `./SwiftXMLDemo <source> [<target>] [-w] [-p]`

+Arguments:

-Give the path to an XML file as argument to the program and it prints the document to standard output.
+1st path argumten: Give the path to an XML file as argument to the program and it prints the document to standard output.

-Give a second path as second argument to the program and the XML document will be written to this second path.
+2nd path argument: Give a second path as second argument to the program and the XML document will be written to this second path.

+`-w`: Aftr reading the document, wait for press of the RETURN key.
+(This can be used to see the memory consumption for the XML tree.)

+`-p`: Print the document to standard output.

+The total time will be displayed at the end, if `-w` is not set.

 This demo is published under the Apache License 2.0.
 For questions or remarks see my contact information on [my website](https://stefanspringer.com).